nat5142/rossby/README.md

 `Rossby()` object.
 Subsequent key-value pairs represent the unique methods that can be called on the base endpoint.

 ----------------------------------

 ##### Getting Started

-Try this example to see how Rossby works:

 ```python
 from rossby import Rossby